Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 1: Establishing short-range probabilistic reduction in

-In their analysis of the CANDOR corpus, \citet{clark_relationship_2025} found that words that are less predictable from the upstream context are produced with longer durations.
+If speakers modulate word durations to make unpredictable words longer and predictable words shorter, this would suggest that speakers are taking into account the needs of the listener.
+Some long-distance dependencies, such as a word's discourse status (e.g., given versus new; \cite{fowler1987talkers}), influence word durations as well.
+In their analysis of the CANDOR corpus, \citet{clark_relationship_2025} computed a transformation of next-word probabilities known as surprisal and found that words that were less predictable from the upstream context were produced with longer durations.
+They reasoned that the long-distance abilities of the large language model allowed them to account not just for the predictability effects of words at short distances, but also at long distances.

 As \citet{clark_relationship_2025} point out, the general length of a turn in conversation is rarely very long, typically under 50 words.
 Thus, their use of GPT-2's full context window (up to 1024 tokens) to encode the entire turn is likely overly powerful for estimating a word's probability.
-Thus, in this section, we re-analyzed the CANDOR corpus, but extracted language model probabilities only over intonational phrases using the probability estimation method of \citet{pimentel_how_2024}.

-As part of this reanalysis, we re-tokenized the utterances along pause boundaries to produce intonational phrases, which shortens the typical lengths of utterances substantially.
-We expect that smaller amounts of context will produce better estimates of a word's probability in context, and therefore better predict the words' durations.
+We expect that smaller amounts of context will produce better estimates of a word's probability in context, and therefore better account for variability in word durations.
+Thus, in this section, we re-analyzed the CANDOR corpus, but extracted language model probabilities using the probability estimation method of \citet{pimentel_how_2024} only over intonational phrases \citep{wheeldon2002minimal}.
+To do so, we re-tokenized CANDOR utterances along known pause boundaries to produce intonational phrases, which shortens the typical lengths of utterances substantially.
+As the model estimates were extracted over the same sentences, the two probability measures are highly correlated (Spearman $\rho$ = 0.69).

-We find that intonational phrase-level probabilities are more robust predictors of probabilistic production.
-Moreover, the two probability measures are highly correlated (Spearman $\rho$ = 0.69), and including both the short-term and long-term predictability measures hinders model convergence.
-Critically, the effect of predictability on duration is fully subsumed by the small-context estimate.
+We find that intonational phrase-level probabilities are more robust predictors of probabilistic reduction.
+Critically, the effect of predictability on duration is fully subsumed by the small-context estimate -- there is no contribution to model fit of long-distance probabilities.
 The results of the regression model are included in Table \ref{tab:candor}.
 We visualize the stronger relationship to phonetic duration in Figure \ref{fig:stronger-shorter}.